EVA is registered trademark of Stern Stewart.

 = – × =

 The financial performance, as measured by economic profit, exhibited a notable shift over the observed period.
 Initially, the company experienced negative economic profit, which gradually worsened before ultimately turning positive.
-This analysis details the trends in net operating profit after taxes, cost of capital, invested capital, and the resulting economic profit.
+This evolution is closely tied to changes in net operating profit after taxes, cost of capital, and invested capital.

 - Net Operating Profit After Taxes (NOPAT)